github/octocatalog-diff/doc/optionsref.md

-        --from-enc PATH              Path to ENC script (for the from catalog only) --to-enc PATH                Path to ENC script (for the to catalog only) --[no-]display-detail-add    Display parameters and other details for added resources --[no-]truncate-details      Truncate details with --display-detail-add
+        --from-enc PATH              Path to ENC script (for the from catalog only) --to-enc PATH                Path to ENC script (for the to catalog only) --[no-]display-detail-add    Display parameters and other details for added resources --[no-]use-lcs               Use the LCS algorithm to determine differences in arrays --[no-]truncate-details      Truncate details with --display-detail-add
         --no-header                  Do not print a header
         --default-header             Print default header with output